 GPs usually work as part of a wider team including:

-- A practice manager who is responsible for the efficient running of the GP surgery – so get in touch with them if you’re having issues getting a telephone consultation, or same-day appointments.
+- A practice manager who is responsible for the efficient running of the GP surgery – get in touch with them if you’re having issues getting a telephone consultation or a same-day appointment.

 Your GP, and your asthma nurse, both play an important role working alongside you to look after your asthma.
 For example they can:

-- Prescribe preventers to prevent asthma symptoms, and life-saving reliever medicines for your asthma
+- prescribe preventer inhalers to prevent asthma symptoms, and reliever medicines to use when you get asthma symptoms

-- Review your asthma and the medicines you’re taking on a regular basis to make sure you’re on the lowest dose possible to stay well
+- review your asthma medicines to make sure you’re on the lowest dose possible to stay well

-- Show you the best way to take your inhalers so you get the full benefit from them
+- show you the best way to use your inhalers so you get the full benefit from them

 The sooner you can get things resolved the better, because if you don’t feel you have a good relationship with your GP or asthma nurse it’ll be harder to manage your asthma well.

-Whatever you feel uneasy about, give our asthma nurses a call on the Helpline to talk it through.
+- talk things through with our asthma nurses.
+Give them a call on the Asthma UK Helpline or message them via WhatsApp on 07378 606728.
 They can help you work out if you’re getting the care you need, and can offer solutions on how you can improve things with your GP.

 When you’re thinking of making a complaint, ask yourself:

-- What you want to complain about?
+- what do I want to complain about?
 Be specific, and to the point, and give examples, such as: “My GP didn’t take me seriously when I spoke about symptoms at our appointment on… this meant that I…”

-- When the incident happened.
-If you want to make a complaint, make sure you do it as soon as possible, and definitely not later than 12 months after the incident/situation you’re complaining about, so that it can be dealt with quickly and fairly.
-If you speak with somebody either in person or on the phone it’s a good idea to back it up in writing, either a letter or email, perhaps to the practice manager.
+- when did the incident happen?
+If you want to make a complaint, make sure you do it as soon as possible, and definitely not later than 12 months after the incident or situation you’re complaining about, so that it can be dealt with quickly and fairly.
+If you speak with somebody either in person or on the phone it’s a good idea to back it up in writing, either in a letter or email.

-- What result you are hoping to get.
+- what result am I hoping to get?
 For example, do you want an apology, a guarantee that something is going to change, advice, or to have your complaint investigated?

-“Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls,” - Caroline McGhie who has asthma.
+“Keep a record of all the times you felt you didn’t get the right care from your GP, and keep copies of any letters or emails and a note of any calls.” – Caroline, who has asthma.

 NHS complaints processes